YvesNDIKURIYO-2022/En-NSGA-II-4-LC-CTRP/README.md

 This repository contains the complete code, data, and analysis for the paper:

-> **"Multi-Objective Optimization of Low-Carbon Container Routing Using Parameter-Adaptive NSGA-II"**
+> **"A Parameter-Adaptive Multi-Objective Evolutionary Algorithm for Low-Carbon Container Routing under Uncertainty"**
 >
 > *Yves Ndikuriyo, Yinggui Zhang, Dung Davou Fom*
 >
 > *School of Traffic and Transportation Engineering, Central South University, Changsha, China*
 >
-> *Transportation Research Part D: Transport and Environment (Under Review)*
+> *Simulation Modelling Practice and Theory (Under Review)*

 ### What is LC-CTRP?